owencraston/owencraston.github.io/src/data/blog/post-2/index.md

 | Check if the stack is empty                            | stack.isEmpty()       | O(1)    |

 ## Queue
 A queue is a `first in first out` or `FIFO` for short, data structure.
 You can think of a queue as your average lineup to get into a concert.
 The earlier you get there the earlier you'll get in.
-[Queue](https://docs.oracle.com/javase/8/docs/api/java/util/Queue.html) is an interface that can be implemented by either and [ArrayDeque](https://docs.oracle.com/javase/7/docs/api/java/util/ArrayDeque.html), [PriorityQueue](https://docs.oracle.com/javase/8/docs/api/java/util/PriorityQueue.html) or [LinkedList](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedList.html) (there are more options but these are by far the most common).
+[Queue](https://docs.oracle.com/javase/8/docs/api/java/util/Queue.html) is an interface that can be implemented by either an [ArrayDeque](https://docs.oracle.com/javase/7/docs/api/java/util/ArrayDeque.html), [PriorityQueue](https://docs.oracle.com/javase/8/docs/api/java/util/PriorityQueue.html) or [LinkedList](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedList.html) (there are more options but these are by far the most common).

 ### Creating a Queue
-Since PriorityQueue will add extra functionality we don't need (see heap section above) and the LinkedList is not very cache friendly it is advised to use `ArrayDeque` to implement a queue.
+Since PriorityQueue will add extra functionality we don't need (see heap section above), and the LinkedList is not very cache friendly, it is advised to use `ArrayDeque` to implement a queue.
 To get started you will need to import `import java.util.Queue` and `import java.util.ArrayDeque`.

 ```kotlin
 import java.util.ArrayDeque
 import java.util.Queue

 val queue: Queue<Int> = ArrayDeque<Int>()
 queue.add(1)
 queue.add(2)